-- · may not deem a product candidate to be adequately safe and effective; - · may not find the data from preclinical studies, CMC studies and clinical trials to be sufficient to support a claim of safety and efficacy; - · may interpret data from preclinical studies, CMC studies and clinical trials significantly differently than we do; - · may not approve the manufacturing processes or facilities associated with our product candidates; - · may change approval policies (including with respect to our product candidates' class of drugs) or adopt new regulations; or - · may not accept a submission due to, among other reasons, the content or formatting of the submission.
+- may not deem a product candidate to be adequately safe and effective; - may not find the data from preclinical studies, CMC studies and clinical trials to be sufficient to support a claim of safety and efficacy; - may interpret data from preclinical studies, CMC studies and clinical trials significantly differently than we do; - may not approve the manufacturing processes or facilities associated with our product candidates; - may change approval policies (including with respect to our product candidates' class of drugs) or adopt new regulations; or - may not accept a submission due to, among other reasons, the content or formatting of the submission.

 Undesirable side effects caused by any product candidate that we develop could result in the denial of regulatory approval by the FDA or other regulatory authorities for any or all targeted indications or cause us to evaluate the future of our development programs.
 The regulatory review and approval process is lengthy, expensive and inherently uncertain.
-As part of the U.S. Prescription Drug User Fee Act, the FDA has a goal to review and act on a percentage of all submissions in a given time frame.
-In August 2012, we submitted the Melblez Kit system NDA seeking an indication for ocular melanoma liver metastases.
+As part of the PDUFA, the FDA has a goal to review and act on a percentage of all submissions in a given time frame.
+In August 2012, we submitted the Melphalan/HDS NDA seeking an indication for ocular melanoma liver metastases.
 In September 2013, the FDA issued a CRL.
-A CRL is issued by the FDA when the review of a file is completed and questions remain that precludes approval of the NDA in its current form.
-The FDA comments in the CRL included, but were not limited to, a statement that we must perform additional "well-controlled randomized trial(s) to establish the safety and efficacy of Melblez Kit using overall survival as the primary efficacy outcome measure" and which "demonstrates that the clinical benefits of Melblez Kit outweigh its risks."
+The FDA comments in the CRL included, but were not limited to, a statement that we must perform additional "well-controlled randomized trial(s) to establish the safety and efficacy of Melphalan/HDS using overall survival as the primary efficacy outcome measure" and which "demonstrates that the clinical benefits of Melphalan/HDS outweigh its risks."
 The FDA also requires that the additional clinical trial(s) be conducted using the product the company intends to market.
 Prior to conducting additional clinical trials, we must satisfy certain other requirements of the CRL, including, but not limited to, product quality testing and human factors.
 However, even if we complete clinical trials and satisfy all the requirements of the CRL, we may not obtain regulatory approval from the FDA.
 Continued failure to obtain, or additional delays in obtaining, regulatory approvals may:

-- · adversely affect the commercialization of the current version of CHEMOSAT/Melphalan/HDS or any products that we develop in the future; - · impose additional costs on us; - diminish any competitive advantages that may be attained; and - · adversely affect our ability to generate revenues.
+- adversely affect the commercialization of the current version of CHEMOSAT/Melphalan/HDS or any products that we develop in the future; - impose additional costs on us; - diminish any competitive advantages that may be attained; and - adversely affect our ability to generate revenues.